civ is an implementation of the categorical instrumental

 avoiding heuristic solution approaches otherwise associated with

 KMeans-type problems.
-See also the kcmeans
+See also the kcmeans R

 package for additional details.